andrenogueira88/flood-risk-analyser/README.md

 ## Overview

 The Flood Risk Analyzer is a comprehensive QGIS plugin designed to help researchers, urban planners, and environmental scientists analyze flood risk patterns using multiple geospatial datasets.
-The plugin processes various raster layers (elevation, precipitation, land cover, etc.) and applies advanced machine learning techniques to identify the most important features for flood risk prediction.
+The plugin processes various raster layers (elevation, precipitation, land cover, etc.) and applies advanced machine learning techniques to identify and rank the importance of all features for flood risk prediction.

 ## Features